 Step 3 – Primer

-Apply primer to all FRPs first and then wait for them to dry.
+Apply the bonding primer to all FRPs first and then wait for them to dry.
 In most cases, this should take a couple of hours.

 Once the primer is applied, you should clean any residue from your brush.